06 Jun A Guide to Unconventional Accommodations in Italy

 Be aware that with some monastery stays, there may be a curfew, separate sleeping quarters for men and women (regardless of marriage), and required attendance at services.
 Many close during the winter but sell out quickly in the summer.

 The term alberghi diffusi (plural for albergo diffuso) refers to a relatively new phenomenon, which started as a way to revitalize crumbling medieval villages.
 The idea is to transform empty houses throughout ancient towns into a “diffuse hotel.”
 There is a central reception desk, but guest rooms are scattered around town, mixed among the houses of village residents.
+We spotted some of these in the beautiful village of Volterra.

 Because Italy used to be made up of small city-states overseen by artistocratic rulers, ancient castles, palaces, and large family estates are abundant across Italy.
 In recent decades, many of these have been restored and converted into hotels and guest houses.
 This makes a truly unique travel experience!
 As you can imagine, many of the castle stays are not particularly budget-friendly, though.